dadoulab/raspberrypi-install/README.md

 ## Issues

-* Can You Check from Raspbian?
+* Can You Check board version from Raspbian?

 ```
 dmesg